cyverse/irods-adm/coding-standards-bash.md

 ## stdout vs. stderr

-Error and warning messages should always be written to stderr.
-Typically, informational messages, like ones about progress, should be written to stdout.
-Informational messages should be written to stderr by scripts meant to be part of a data processing pipeline, i.e., scripts that write data to stdout so that other scripts can read the data from their stdin, typically through a pipe, `|`.
+Scripts should always write error and warning messages to stderr.
+Typically, they should write informational messages, like ones about progress,to stdout.
+The exception is scripts meant to be part of a data processing pipeline, i.e., scripts that write data to stdout so that other scripts can read the data from their stdin through a pipe, `|`.
+These scripts should write informational messages to stderr.

 ## Comments

-All comments should have enough detail so that the someone can learn how to use what is being described without having to study the code in the detail.
-Since an incorrect comment is usually worse than no comment, comments should be kept to a minimum.
-If a quick glace of the code being documented is enough to understand an aspect, that aspect should not be documented.
+All comments should have enough detail so that the someone can learn how to use what is being described without having to study the code in detail.
+Since an incorrect comment is usually worse than no comment, comments should be minimal.
+If a quick glace at the code being documented is enough to understand an aspect of the code, that aspect should not be documented.

 ### File Header

 Every file must start with an overview of its contents.
-Author and/or maintainer information is unneeded.
-For files that are published for use outside of CyVerse, the header must include a copyright notice and a link to the CyVerse license, https://cyverse.org/license.
 Ordinarily, this should be in the form of a comment block.
 For executables that can display help information, a function that generates the help text may be placed at the top of the script instead.
 For consistency's sake, this function should be named `help`.
+The header doesn't need author and maintainer information.

+For publicly available files, the header must include a copyright notice and  a link to the CyVerse license, https://cyverse.org/license. __TODO not applicable if part of repo with license file.__

 For executables, the possible command line arguments should be described as well as any environment variables used.
 If stdin is read, a description of what it expects to read from stdin should be